P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 Issue: The MAP sensor is defective, sending an abnormally high voltage signal.

-Example: In a 2017 Jeep Cherokee, the MAP sensor failed internally, outputting a constant 4.8V signal (normal: 0.5-4.5V), triggering P0108.
+User Example: In a 2017 Jeep Cherokee owned by a user from California, the MAP sensor failed internally after 80,000 miles, outputting a constant 4.8V signal (normal: 0.5-4.5V), triggering P0108 and causing hesitation during acceleration.

-Cause: Sensor wear or exposure to contaminants.
+Cause: Sensor wear or exposure to contaminants like oil vapors.

 • (2) Wiring or Connector Issues